formfcw/directus-extension-flexible-editor/README.md

 This also means that you can use the same `M2A Reference Field` for multiple Flexible Editor fields, although this is not recommended as this will change in [future releases](https://github.com/formfcw/directus-extension-flexible-editor/discussions/categories/feature-request).

 The current implementation of duplicating relation nodes (M2A items) does not cover all use cases, but will be improved in [future releases](https://github.com/formfcw/directus-extension-flexible-editor/discussions/categories/feature-request).
-If duplication fails you should get a warning.
+If the duplication fails, you should get a warning.

 ### Tutorial: Relation node with existing items